Olatubosun/rocksdb.docs/Universal-Compaction.md

 We calculated a value of _size ratio trigger_ as

 ```
-     size_ratio_trigger = 1 + options.compaction_options_universal.size_ratio / 100
+     size_ratio_trigger = 100 + options.compaction_options_universal.size_ratio / 100
 ```
 Usually options.compaction_options_universal.size_ratio is close to 0 so _size ratio trigger_ is close to 1.

 We start from R1, if size(R2) / size(R1) <= _size ratio trigger_, then (R1, R2) are qualified to be compacted together.
 We continue from here to determine whether R3 can be added too.
 If size(R3) / size(R1 + R2) <= _size ratio trigger_, we would include (R1, R2, R3).
 Then we do the same for F4.
 We keep comparing total existing size to the next sorted run until the _size ratio trigger_ condition doesn't hold any more.

 Here is an example to make it easier to understand.
-Assuming options.compaction_options_universal.size_ratio = 0, total mem table flush size is always 1, compacted size always equals to total input sizes, compaction is only triggered by space amplification and options.level0_file_num_compaction_trigger = 1 (so number of files won't block a compaction from running).
+Assuming options.compaction_options_universal.size_ratio = 0, total mem table flush size is always 1, compacted size always equals to total input sizes, compaction is only triggered by space amplification and options.level0_file_num_compaction_trigger = 2 (so number of files won't block a compaction from running).
 Now we start with only one file with size 1.
-After another mem table flush, we have two files size of 1, which triggers a compaction:
+After another mem table flush, we have two files size of 1, which triggers a compaction because 1/1 <= 1:

 ```
 1 1  =>  2